crossminer/maracas/docs/detections.md

 3. Client methods invoking a supertype method that is now `static` without the `super` keyword.
 4. Client methods overriding a method that is now `static` in the direct parent type.
 5. Client methods overriding a method that is now `static` in a transitive parent type.
+6. Client types extending the owner class of the modified method, which declare a non-static method with the same name of the target method (cf. *JLS 13.4.12*).

 <p class="message">
   We consider all direct subtypes of the type that owns the modified method, which do not define the target method.